On the Fundamental Limits of LLMs at Scale

 \subsubsection{Data Alignment Noise}

 A critical phenomenon in large-scale multimodal datasets is the \emph{non-linear compounding of the alignment noise}.
-Let $p_{\text{misalign}}$ is the fraction of misaligned image-text pairs.
+Let $p_{\text{misalign}}$ be the fraction of misaligned image-text pairs.
 The effective noise in the fused pair scales as:

 Even small misalignment fractions accumulate rapidly as $|D|$ grows.
 This leads to the degradation of cross-modal grounding \citep{shu2025largevisionlanguagemodelalignment}.
 At small scales, high-quality pairs dilute noise, but at billion-scale datasets, misalignment dominates, causing the effective signal-to-noise ratio to decay roughly as